 Catagen lasts between 1 to 3 weeks.
 During this phase, hair follicles renew again for another growth phase.

-During the Telogen phase, the hair follicle remains for around 1 to 4 months.
+During the Telogen phase, the hair follicle remains for around one to four months.
 Anagen begins as soon as telogen comes to an end.

 In the Exogen phase, new follicles push out the existing hair out of the pore, allowing new growth.
 However, DHT miniaturizes the new hair follicles, causing premature male baldness.
 The resulting anagen phase gets long, as no new hair follicles are produced.